University of Maryland Global Campus: U.S. military locations

 UMGC offers face-to-face courses and support for students at U.S. military locations in Bahrain, Djibouti, Egypt, Kuwait, Qatar, United Arab Emirates, Australia, Guam, Japan, Okinawa, Singapore, South Korea, Diego Garcia, Spain, and Italy.

 Campuses

-Headquarters/main campus
+Headquarters / main campus

 The headquarters for UMGC is located in Adelphi, Maryland near the campus of the University of Maryland, College Park.
 Until late 2000, the UMGC headquarters was listed in College Park, Maryland.
-In an attempt to establish its own identity as an independent university, UMGC changed its postal address to Adelphi, an unincorporated community that borders College Park.
+To establish its own identity as an independent university, UMGC changed its postal address to Adelphi, an unincorporated community that borders College Park.
 The address change with the U.S. Postal Service involved no physical move of people and facilities.
 The marketing decision to change its postal address was one of many undertaken by UMGC to distinguish the university as one of the largest distance-education centers, with over 248,000 students enrolled worldwide in FY 2015.